tmonck/clean_up_snapshots/README.md

       # If this property is passed to the service it will be used regardless of what you have in the configuration.yaml
       # number_of_snapshots_to_keep: 7
 ```

-## Configuration

-When configuring this plugin you will need to define a the following parameter:

-`number_of_snapshots_to_keep:` - (Optional) The number of snapshots you wish to retain, default is 0 (retain all)

 [0]: https://www.home-assistant.io/integrations/hassio
 [1]: https://hacs.xyz/